chenlinear/chenlinear.github.io/content/posts/20230624-machine-learning-notes-vision-transformer.md

 But transformer is better than CNN in $\mathrm{2}$ ways:
 - Multimodal.
 Embedding then `torch.cat` is surprisingly useful.
 - No signs of [overfitting](https://en.wikipedia.org/wiki/Overfitting#Machine_learning) yet.

+At scale, they tend to have same performance, see [[2310.16764] _ConvNets Match Vision Transformers at Scale_](https://arxiv.org/abs/2310.16764).